pblabs/zen/README.markdown

 ## What Zen Does

-As creationix/stack, Zen does a few things under the hood.
+Zen does a few things under the hood.

  - Creates standalone module stacks, escaping node's module caching.
 With this stacks could be chained together.
  - Calls each module passing given arguments.
 This means modules can "chain" partial result by reference.